aikyashah/T20_Result_Prediction_Using_ML/README.md

   <h3>4.
 Assumptions and Cleaning:</h3>
   I have made the following adjustments:

   * For training ML models, I have considered only those matches that have been completed without rain interruption.
   * My model predicts results, given that Team 1 has completed it's innings.
   * The game can stop at any stage of the Team 2's innings depending on when it rains: After over 5 or over 6 or over 7 and so on ... till over 20.
 Predicting at each such stage requires at least 15 classifiers for each model.
 Since this is an introductory project, I have chosen only 3 stages.
   * I have considered 3 stages of stoppage for predictions:
-    * **Stage 1: When 5 overs are complete** (i.e. 25% of the innings of Team 2 is complete)
+    * Stage 1: When 5 overs are complete (i.e. 25% of the innings of Team 2 is complete)
-    * **Stage 2: When 10 overs are complete** (i.e. 50% of the innings of Team 2 is complete)
+    * Stage 2: When 10 overs are complete (i.e. 50% of the innings of Team 2 is complete)
-    * **Stage 3: When 15 overs are complete** (i.e. 75% of the innings of Team 2 is complete)
+    * Stage 3: When 15 overs are complete (i.e. 75% of the innings of Team 2 is complete)
-  * If Team 2 wins after super overs, it is still consider a win.
+  * If Team 2 wins after super over, it is still considered a win.

+  <p> The purpose of the training being so selective is that I want to predict how he game would have developed normally without an exceptional performance.
+My model does not consider the strength of the oppostion bowlers or the skills of the batsmen still to come or the playing conditions.</p>

   <h5>Data Cleaning: </h5>
   File Used: Deliveries.csv, WorkingData.csv